Courthouse Butte & Cathedral Rock This is the view from the top of our street and across from the high school where all the festivities will be held.

-Join us for the Sedona Hummingbird Festival, August 2, 3 and 4th, 2013 (with a minimum stay of 3 nights starting on Thursday, August 2, 2013).
+Join us for the Sedona Hummingbird Festival on the first weekend of August.
 Events and information will be up the hill from our Sedona B&B at the new Performing Arts Center.
 Everything will be happening just two miles away.
 Minimum stay for this once in a lifetime experience is 3 nights.
 Hummingbirds are very particular about where they sleep and eat.
 Let them point the way to the most nature friendly lodging facility is Sedona!

 We always have at least 20 hummingbirds coming to our feeders during the winter months, (November through March).
 Then, at the end of June, all the magic starts to happen.
 Our out of town guests with wings start to arrive.
 There is a very steady increase in numbers until we hit our maximum around the beginning or middle of August.
 This year there were at least 1,600 hummingbirds visiting our 8 feeders in a 24-hour period.
 It is hard to imagine what this is like.

 Anna’s Hummingbird Anna’s hummingbirds are year-round residents of Sedona.